christensenacademy/christensen-academy/modules/beginning-java/textpages/int.md

 Believe it or not, but some numbers are even too big to even fit in a `long`.
 [Project Euler](http://projecteuler.net/) often presents problems that stretch the limits of modern computers.
 Sometimes this involves working with really, really large numbers.

+###Truncation
+The term truncation refers to the process of "chopping off" the digits after the decimal point in a floating point number.
+Sometimes this is also described as taking the "floor" of a number.
+Here are some examples:

+* 4.5 truncates to 4
+* 0.07 truncates to 0
+* 2.99999 truncates to 2
+* -3.892 truncates to -3

+In Java, there are two situations in which you need to realize trucation is happening:

+1. When dividing an int by an int, if the result is not an integer, it will be become one: `5/2` is not `2.5`; instead, the result truncates to `2`.
+2. When casting a floating point value to an int: `(int)4.9` truncates to `4`

 ###Integer Literals
 In our code, we call things like `3`, `-5`, and `834` "literals".
 As Java programmers, we use integer literals quite a bit.
 Consider the following examples: